 But the boom grew even bigger with the rise of the smartphone.
 Game developers and online casinos wasted no time in adopting the new HTML5 technology to make their product available to players on any device.
 Today, you don’t have to stay on your computer to get in on the action, and online casino revenue has skyrocketed as a result.

 All signs point to one thing: more growth.
 Europe, in particular, is seeing huge gains in its online gambling sector, aided by smart marketing campaigns and more governments offering improved services.
-Make sure you know the gambling industry.

 Players in the United States will inevitably see more legal options within the next two years.
 Regulated casinos in Delaware, New Jersey, and Nevada are already drawing in hundreds of millions of dollars and states looking to increase their tax coffers will likely be forming compacts to offer games to their residents as well.